top of page

 Susan is interested in language development in early childhood education and the use of digital resources to support children’s first and second language learning.

-This is Susan's second year serving on the LAI executive committee.
+This is Susan's third year serving on the LAI executive committee.

 Maureen Colleran